clemphg/projet-info-2a/README.md

 If players and gamemasters can create an account by themselves, organisers's accounts must be created prior to launching the app.

-You have to use the designated script to enter their pseudonyms and passwords into the database.
+You have to execute the **ajout_organisateurs.py** file to enter their pseudonyms and passwords into the database.
+Follow the instructions given to you in the terminal.
 Please keep passwords into a password safe of some sort (such as KeePass, Bitwarden or Dashlane) as it will not be possible to recover a lost password.

 #### Games time slots